 Student Course Load

 A normal class load for a Plainview student is 15-18 hours per term.
 Students on academic probation on the Plainview campus are restricted to 13 semester hours.
-An enrollment of more than 18 semester hours must be approved by the vice president of academic affairs.
-A student who works more than 20 hours per week should carry less than the normal academic load.
+An enrollment of more than 18 semester hours must be approved by the executive vice president/provost for academic services.
+A student who works more than 20 hours per week should carry fewer than the normal academic load.
 A fully employed student is encouraged to take no more than six hours per semester.
 A maximum of four semester hours may be earned in a three-week microterm.

 A normal class load for a student on an external campus is 9 hours per term.
 Students on academic probation on an external campus are restricted to no more than 9 semester hours.
 An enrollment of more than 15 semester hours in a term 11 weeks or less must be approved by the respective school dean or the external campus executive director/dean.